 When you type something like 'cit', then it gets a bit more complicated.
 "Cut" and "cot" are both possibilities, but it's also possible you are starting to type a longer word like "city", or that you accidentally hit 'c' after space after the previous word and you really wanted to type "it".
 So it suggests all of these words, ordered by the frequency with which they occur in English text.

 Of course, different people have different hands and tend to make different mistakes when typing.
 They also tend to use different words, depending on what sort of text they type most often.
 For this reason, PadKeys has a learning function that will notice how often you type different words.
-Over the course of time it will learn not to make the suggestions that you either don't use, or backspace over after they get substituted, and it will make more suggestions of the words you actually type.
+Over the course of time it will learn not to make the suggestions that you either don't use, or backspace over after they get substituted, or tap the 'X' for when suggested in blue, and it will make more suggestions of the words you actually type.

 For this reason, it is best to give PadKeys a chance to learn (anywhere from a few days to a couple of weeks depending on usage) before deciding whether its autocorrect works well for you.
 Note also that, unlike some keyboards, we take our users' privacy seriously and do not send your data to our server to help determine other users' word suggestions.
 This means that PadKeys will seem worse than other keyboards when you first install it until it has a chance to learn, but we feel the greater degree of privacy is worth it.